Jjiro03/Jjiro03/README.md

 - 👋 Hi, I’m @Jjiro03
 - 👀 I’m a Computer Science Student
-- 🌱 I’m currently student at St. Clare College of Caloocan City
+- 🌱 I’m currently studying at St. Clare College of Caloocan
 - 💞️ I’m looking forward to learn different types of programming language
 - 📫 You can reach me via jirougto2003@gmail.com